mingmengmong6/2D-DigitalCompositing/Assignment/week3.md

 # 3. What is Logspace?
-## what is main difference with sRGB, why and when we use?
+## what is the main difference with sRGB, why and when we use?